 firm’s Global Blockchain and Cryptocurrency Task Force.

 Mr. Hawkins advises clients on financial regulation, including licensing matters, prime brokerage arrangements, securities dealing, financial market regulations, intermediary and distribution arrangements, product development and structuring, and fintech.
 Mr. Hawkins also advises on the regulatory aspects of capital markets and M&A deals involving financial institutions, and he has particular experience in structuring and negotiating bancassurance arrangements.

 Prior to joining Latham, Mr. Hawkins worked in the London, Shanghai, and Hong Kong offices of a leading international law firm.

-Mr. Hawkins' representative experience includes advising:
+Mr. Hawkins' experience includes advising:

 - A global asset manager specializing in alternative investment strategies in connection with the establishment of its distressed debt trading platform in Hong Kong

 - A private bank in Singapore on the establishment of its bespoke investments business platform for its Hong Kong private banking business